Qualcomm is about to give us our best glimpse yet into the 5G revolution

 The maker of mobile chips, best known for the powerful processors that serve as the brains of high-profile smartphones like the Google Pixel 3 and Samsung Galaxy Note 9, this week is holding its annual Snapdragon Tech Summit in Maui.
 Given Qualcomm's role in propelling the 5G ecosystem into reality, the event offers one of best opportunities to see what the rollout of 5G will actually look like.

-The first day of the three-day event, which kicks off Tuesday, is solely dedicated to 5G news.
-(Given the name of the event, it's inevitable that you'll hear about its latest Snapdragon news later at the event.)
-Qualcomm is expected to set up live 5G networks and allow reference devices to run on them to allow people to experience what the hype is all about.
+The three-day event kicks off Tuesday, and that first day is solely dedicated to 5G news.
+(Given the name of the event, it's inevitable that you'll hear the latest Snapdragon chip news later at the event.)
+Qualcomm is expected to set up live 5G networks and allow reference devices to run on them so people can experience what the hype is all about.

-Expect to hear from the chip giant and partners like Samsung and Verizon, which just said they would launch a 5G smartphone in the first half of next year.
-Verizon has notably launched a variant of 5G as a home internet service earlier this year.
-It plans to launch a standards-based mobile service in early 2019.
+Expect to hear from the chip giant and partners like Samsung and Verizon, which have said they'll launch a 5G smartphone in the first half of next year.
+Already this year, Verizon has launched a variant of 5G as a home internet service, and in early 2019 it plans to begin a standards-based mobile service.

 Ever since Verizon said it'd be the first major telecom company to deploy 5G field tests three years ago, the hype for the technology has been building.
-Beyond a big speed boost, it's been referred to as a foundational tech that will supercharge areas like self-driving cars, virtual and augmented reality, and telemedicine like remote surgery.
+Beyond a big speed boost, 5G has been referred to as a foundational tech that will supercharge areas like self-driving cars, virtual and augmented reality, and telemedicine services such as remote surgery.

 But what exactly is 5G?
 Why are people so excited?
-The following is a breakdown of why the next generation of wireless technology is more than just a boost in speed, and why you should be excited yourself.
+The following is a breakdown of why the next generation of wireless technology is more than just a boost in speed, and why you should be excited.

 What is 5G?